Miranda Kerr Comes Clean About Her True Feelings For Ex Orlando Bloom And Katy Perry

 “Orlando and I, we’re literally like family,” Miranda said.
 “He like … a brother.
 It’s very weird, but we really care for each other and have a great relationship, so we’re very lucky.”

-Miranda and Orlando called it quits in 2013 and, while Bloom’s romance with Katy Perry has been much more publicized, Kerr has also moved on, finding new love with Snapchat co-founder Evan Spiegel.
+Miranda and Orlando called it quits in 2013, and while Bloom’s romance with Katy Perry has been much more publicized, Kerr has also moved on, finding new love with Snapchat co-founder Evan Spiegel.
 Kerr announced their engagement this past July.

-Recently, Miranda took the opportunity to gush about her engagement to Spiegel, anew.
+Recently, Miranda took the opportunity to gush about her engagement to Spiegel anew.

 Miranda said that the best part of being engaged has been “really feeling like you have a partner, like you’re on the same team with someone … I just feel really lucky to, you know, have someone that I communicate so well with and vice versa.
 Like, we really communicate well and that’s really important and when you find that, it’s really special.”